tmthyln/umdcs-website/README.md

-# Personal Academic Website, Hosted on UMD CS
+# Personal Academic Website (Archived)

-Academic website hosted at at cs.umd.edu/~tlin.
+Academic website hosted at cs.umd.edu/~tlin.

-The site is built with Franklin.js.
+However, following graduation, I probably don't have access to it anymore, so the site will just be a redirect to my main website.

+I'm kept the original source here, archived, just in case (but there's not much there anyway, as I rarely updated the site).